ReDi: Rectified Discrete Flow: Method

 \subsection{Rectified Discrete Flow}

-Building on the finding that the factorization error hindering few-step generation can be quantified by Conditional TC, which closely depends on the coupling, we propose Rectified Discrete Flow (ReDi).
-ReDi provides a mechanism to rectify a given coupling and thereby reduce its factorization error.
+To enable efficient few-step generation, we propose Rectified Discrete Flow (ReDi), a method designed to directly tackle the underlying factorization error.
+Based on our finding that this error closely depends on the coupling, ReDi provides a mechanism to rectify the coupling, thereby removing this primary bottleneck to fast and efficient synthesis.
 Given a coupling $\pi_k$ (initially $\pi_0$), the rectification process involves training a DFM using $\pi_k$ and subsequently generating sample pairs $(X_0, X_1)$ by sampling from the source distribution and transforming $X_0$ through the trained DFM.
 These generated pairs collectively define a new coupling, $\pi_{k+1}$ with monotonically decreased factorization error.

 Formally, at iteration $k$, the rectification process takes a coupling $\pi_k(X_0, X_1)$ and produces a new coupling $\pi_{k+1}(X_0, X_1)$.
 This is achieved by first training a DFM, denoted by its conditional distribution $p_\theta(X_1|X_0)$, to model the transition probability defined by the current coupling.
 Once the DFM is trained, the rectified coupling $\pi_{k+1}$ is formally defined as the joint distribution resulting from sampling $X_0 \sim p(X_0)$ and $X_1 \sim p_{\theta}(X_1|X_0)$.